ynHuber/flowpipeline/CONFIGURATION.md

 segment into consecutive segments.
 Dropping flows behaves regularly in both branches, but note that flows can not be dropped within the `if` branch segments, as this is taken as a cue to move them into the `else` branch.
+The `bypass-messages` flag can be used to forward all incoming messages to the next segment, regardles of them being droped or forwarded inside the `if` or `else` branch.

 If any of these three lists of segments (or subpipelines) is empty, the `branch` segment will behave as if this subpipeline consisted of a single